Inheritance Tax Rethinking by UK Government

 Should they achieve a majority, tax reforms could be on the cards very soon.
 If a hung parliament happens, this may result in a slow down or stop once again.

 The Conservatives have said they plan to play their cards close to their chest while others make their election pledges.
-The party will release their manifesto two weeks prior to the elections with the aim to out manoeuvre their rivals.
+The party will release their manifesto two weeks before the elections to outmanoeuvre their rivals.

 Both Labour and the Conservatives have given little away in the area of tax policy with both parties looking to win the minds & hearts of the voters with promises of increased public spending.